datacarpentry/rr-intro/intro-01-slides.md

 <br>
 ![coffee](img/coffee_000000_264.png)
 <br>
-Put a pink sticky on your laptop <br>
+Put a sticky on your laptop <br>
-for help with R/RStudio installation
+for help with software set up
 </center>